The Lifebelt Particle Filter for robust estimation from low-valued count data

 The choices of how to formulate \ac{DMIS} are problem-dependent and should be tailored to the hidden space under analysis.
 The advantage of a particle filter constructed under these rules is that the amount of particles employed for some particular tasks (e.g. sampling from the boundaries or the tails of the latent space) are specified.
 Differently from algorithms like the \ac{APF}, the computations have always an upper bound and the statistician is free to decide where to target their computational resources.

 The reason for choosing multiple lifebelt particles is also the fact that, in case one of the lifebelt particles is resampled, if all other particles fail, its weight might be very small.
 This is due both to the fact that (a) the lifebelt particle often represents an extreme scenario, and (b) its weight is decreasing quickly as it does not go through resampling.
 Multiple lifebelt particles might allow us to cover the latent space better and retain less extreme particle trajectories.
-Note that, even with the use of the \ac{LBPF}, the approximation of the log likelihood can be $ -\infty $, due to numerical precision error, in which case this means that effectively the parameter of which we are evaluating the likelihood is not supported by the data.
+Note that, even with the use of the \ac{LBPF}, as happens in many \ac{SMC} applications, there could be a numerical-precision error whereby small weights are approximated to 0 and the approximation of the log likelihood can be $ -\infty $, in which case this means that effectively the parameter of which we are evaluating the likelihood is not supported by the data.
 The \ac{LBPF} allows a better approximation of the tails of the likelihood than other particle filtering methods.